Conference Day Two

 Synopsis

-With significant work taking place to understand the potential of novel innate cell types such as macrophages, neutrophils and iNKT cells for the treatment of oncology indications, attention also turns to the application of innate cells for otherimportant diseases such as inflammatory, autoimmune and fibrosis indications.
+With significant work taking place to understand the potential of novel innate cell types such as macrophages, neutrophils and iNKT cells for treatment applications in Oncology, attention also turns to the therapeutic application of innate cells for other important diseases such as inflammatory, autoimmune and fibrosis indications.